banbar/GMT-456-GIS-Programming/Midterm_Project.md

 ### 2 - X and Y fields are only added to Point shp files

 At the moment, the plugin adds the X and Y fields regardless of the input geometry.
-Make sure that the new fields are added only when **point** geometries are input.
+Make sure that the new fields are added only when **polyline** geometries are input.

 ### 3 - GUI Layout